1. Overview of APEC and the context of APEC 2027

 The Asia-Pacific Economic Cooperation (APEC) forum was established in 1989 with the goal of promoting regional economic integration, trade and investment liberalization, and creating a favorable environment for economies to develop harmoniously.

 From its inception, APEC was designed as an open cooperation mechanism, based on consensus and voluntary principles, without legal binding force.
-This has enabled APEC to be flexible, adaptable, and suitable for the great diversity in political institutions, development scales, and economic interests among its members.
+This has helped APEC remain flexible, adaptable, and suitable for the great diversity in political institutions, development scales, and economic interests among its members.

-Today, APEC is a forum that brings together 21 member economies, accounting for about 60% of global GDP and nearly 50% of total world trade.
-This is where leaders, ministers, and senior officials from the region discuss policies, coordinate cooperation in supply chains, digital economy development, green growth, and sustainable development.
-The role of APEC becomes even more important amidst a volatile global economy, increasing strategic competition, and the growing urgent need to create an open cooperation space.
+Today, APEC is a forum that brings together 21 member economies, accounting for about 60% of global GDP and nearly 50% of world trade.
+It is where leaders, ministers, and senior officials of the region discuss policies, coordinate cooperation in supply chains, digital economy development, green growth, and sustainable development.
+APEC's role becomes even more important amidst a volatile global economy, increasing strategic competition, and the growing need to create an open space for cooperation.

 In that context, APEC 2027 - an event hosted by Vietnam - becomes one of the most anticipated milestones in regional economic cooperation.
-APEC 2027 Conference is expected to attract the participation of leaders from 21 member economies, thousands of businesses, international organizations, and global media.
-Notably, the selection of Phu Quoc as the venue makes the phrase APEC 2027 Phu Quoc a shining example, reflecting Vietnam's outstanding maturity in organizing large-scale international events.
-With modern infrastructure, unique landscapes, and high-class services, Phu Quoc is expected to be a world-class conference venue, contributing to the success of the APEC 2027 year.
+The APEC 2027 conference is expected to attract the participation of leaders from 21 member economies, thousands of businesses, international organizations, and global media.
+Notably, the selection of Phu Quoc as the venue makes the phrase APEC 2027 Phu Quoc a shining example, reflecting Vietnam's remarkable growth in its capacity to organize large-scale international events.
+With modern infrastructure, unique landscapes, and high-class services, Phu Quoc is expected to be a premier conference venue, contributing to the success of the year APEC 2027 .

 2. Founding members of APEC and the expansion process